vkjfetr-bot/ACM/ACM/README_ACM_Core.md

-# ACM Core Local 2 — Developer Handbook
+﻿# ACM Core Local 2 â€” Developer Handbook

 **Purpose:**
 This script implements the *core machine-learning pipeline* of the Asset Condition Monitoring (ACM) system.